OR WAIT null SECS

 Citing authority granted to the agency by the FDA Amendments Act of 2007 (FDAAA), FDA sent letters in early February to manufacturers of opioid painkillers, including Ortho McNeil Janssen, Purdue Pharma, Roxanne, King Pharma, Actavis, Xanodyne, Endo, Lavipharm Labs, Mylan Technologies, Teva, Watson, Mallinckrodt (Covidien) Sandoz, KV Pharmaceuticals and Impax Labs.
-Representatives of those companies were invited to meet with FDA on March 3, and there will be public meetings for comments several months later.
+Representatives of those companies are invited to meet with FDA on March 3, and there will be public meetings for comments several months later.

 Reformulations under consideration

 Coincidentally, the week before the announcement, a clinical research organization called LifeTree Clinical Research (Salt Lake City, UT) presented a study at the American Academy of Pain Medicines conference (Honolulu, Jan 27-31).
-Under a grant from King Pharma, LifeTree has been devising an “abuse quotient” for oxycodone formulations based on a ratio between maximum blood concentration of the drug (Cmax) and the time to maximum concentration (Tmax).
+Under a grant from King Pharma, LifeTree has been devising an “abuse quotient” for oxycodone formuations based on a ratio between maximum blood concentration of the drug (Cmax) and the time to maximum concentration (Tmax).
 The ratio puts a numerical value on euphoria drug abusers experience.
 By reformulating painkillers to stretch out Tmax (or, conceivably, by lowering Cmax), the level of euphoria might be better controlled without affecting the pain-killing effects of such drugs.